Chevy Financing: What To Know in 2025

 Chevy lease deals

 If you’re in the market for a Chevrolet lease, check the company’s website to see if you can find any Chevrolet lease deals.
 Chevy currently has lease offers for qualified customers — typically customers with good to excellent credit — on several Chevy models.
-For instance, you can lease a 2024 Chevy Equinox for as little as $299 per month for 36 months as of June 2024.
+For instance, you can lease a 2025 Chevy Trax for as little as $289 per month for 24 months as of this writing.

 Chevy incentives

-GM Financial offers Chevrolet incentives to GM employees, GM suppliers, members of the military, first responders, educators and college students/recent graduates.
+GM Financial offers Chevrolet incentives to GM employees, GM suppliers, members of the military, first responders, educators, Costco members and college students/recent graduates.
 These groups may be eligible for discounted prices on certain Chevy vehicles.

 Certified pre-owned Chevys

 If you want a lower price on your Chevy with the peace of mind that comes with a manufacturer-backed warranty, consider purchasing a certified pre-owned Chevy.
-These cars come with a 172-point inspection, roadside assistance and a free vehicle history report.
+These cars, which are less than six years old and have fewer than 75,000 miles, come with a 172-point inspection and a free vehicle history report.
 Plus, if you’re unhappy with your purchase, you can exchange it within three days or 150 miles.

 Bank and credit union auto loans